 You may choose to pay accommodation fees in full or on a termly basis.
 Payment may be made online (the preferred method), by direct debit or credit/debit card.
-You can also pay by bank transfer.
-The amounts and due dates of instalment payments can be found on your Acceptance of Student Accommodation Form.

 4 Payment by a third party

 If your fees are to be paid by the Student Loans Company you are not required to provide any information to the University.
 If your fees are to be paid by a sponsor such as an Embassy, please ensure that all information is available to enable the appropriate invoices to be raised and for your sponsor to make payment on your behalf.
 It is your personal responsibility to ensure that your fees are paid.
 If your sponsor fails to pay, the debt may be transferred to you and could prevent graduation or the award of your degree certificate.